SilviePelanova/EngetoProject3_Election_scraper/README.md

 ## Installation

-Download file main.py and requirement.txt.
+Download files main.py and requirement.txt.
 Open a tool supporting to run .py files.
 Install configuration file "requirements.txt" using command pip install -r requirements.txt.

 ## Data scraping
 File "main.py" can be triggered from command line using 2 arguments.
 Once the command line is opened write "python", name of a file "main.py" and write two arguments.
 First argument is URL of a chosen district [here](https://volby.cz/pls/ps2017nss/ps3?xjazyk=CZ).
 The second argument is the name of file where data will be stored "result_tab.csv".
 Order of arguments must be kept as written.
 Once the scraping is completed the program is closed.

-**_Voting results for district Brno-venkov:_**
+__Voting results for district Brno-venkov:__

-__Arguments__
 1. argument = https://volby.cz/pls/ps2017nss/ps32?xjazyk=CZ&xkraj=11&xnumnuts=6203
 1. argument = result_tab.csv